fum4/npm/packages/react-redux-history/README.md

 ### Step 2)

 Create a browser router and pass it to `configureRouterHistory`.
-The returned reducer and middleware will be used to connect to the store:
+The returned reducer and middleware will be used to connect to the store

 ```javascript
 // store.js